PartyDAO/party-protocol/docs/crowdfund.md

 After the auction has ended, someone must call `finalize()`, regardless of whether the crowdfund has placed a bid or not.
 This will settle the auction (if necessary), possibly returning bidded ETH to the party or acquiring the auctioned NFT.
 It is possible to call `finalize()` even after the crowdfund has Expired and the crowdfund may even still win in this scenario.
 If the NFT was acquired, it will then proceed with creating a governance party.

 ### Creating a Governance Party
 In every crowdfund, immediately after the party has won by acquiring the NFT, it will create a new governance Party instance, using the same fixed governance options provided at crowdfund creation.
 The  `totalVotingPower` the governance Party is created with is simply the settled price of the NFT (how much ETH we paid for it).
-The bought NFT is immediately transferred to governance Party as well.
+The bought NFT is immediately transferred to the governance Party as well.

 After this point, the crowdfund will be in the `Won` lifecycle and no more contributions will be allowed.
 Contributors can `burn()` their participation NFT to refund any ETH they contributed that was not used as well as mint voting power within the governance Party (which is also an NFT).